The Universe of Xuya

 Well, there are Aztecs in both…

 Seriously though, Servant of the Underworld is a different beast from Xuya, since it’s basically an Aztec historical fantasy with magic.
 Xuya is… well, a historical fantasy with Aztecs, if you get right down to it: the parallel universe is plausible, but does require a lot of handwaving to come into being.
 But it’s still more SF than fantasy, if you’re someone for whom that sort of distinction matters.

-I do reuse a lot of the research I do into Ancient Mexico in both universes, though, so there are definitely a bunch of similarities.
+I did reuse a lot of the research I did into Ancient Mexico in both universes, though, so there are definitely a bunch of similarities in the earlier stories.